 I am sorry for the long absence.
 Between pushing ahead with the program I am working on and travels of my own, I have barely had time to catch my breath!
 I'll start by telling you about my recent trip to Paris with a friend.

 Prior to moving to DC, I lived in New York for 2 years and I didn't think anything could compare to it.
 Well, that all changed when we arrived in Paris.
 The views and architecture alone had me hooked, but what really closed the deal was the chocolate croissants <3<3<3.
 By the end of our trip I didn't want to leave!
 Unfortunately, we didn't a chance to do the Eiffel Tower because security around the area was high due to a big European soccer tournament taking place in France at the time.
-While exploring the city was an awesome experience, what I really enjoyed was having the chance to meet and stay with the family that Caitlin lived with while she worked in Paris for a year.
+While exploring the city was an awesome experience, what I really enjoyed was having the chance to meet and stay with the family that my friend lived with while working in Paris for a year.
 The food they prepared for us was out of this world!
 I think it's safe to say that I packed on a few pounds in the short amount of time that I was there.
 On my flight back to Belfast I realized that the unveiling of the project that I have put so much time and effort into was only a few days away!

 (While in Paris)

 I don't believe that I provided you with much background on the project that I have been involved with while I have been in Belfast.
 Here is a blurb that gives you a better idea of the event:

 On the 21st September 2016, ‘Amazing the Space’, a youth-led peace-building initiative, will bring together over 3,500 pupils at the Eikon Exhibition Centre located at the Maze Long Kesh to Celebrate the United Nations International Day of Peace.
 On the same day an additional 2,000 pupils will have the opportunity to participate in local events at a series of satellite venues throughout Northern Ireland.
 The Education Authority is keen to encourage all schools to participate in this initiative.